ImgBotApp/InternetNL/home/teaser_en.md

-Modern internet standards provide for more reliability and further growth of the Internet.
+Modern Internet Standards provide for more reliability and further growth of the Internet.
 Are you using them?